 Given that the Federal Government is, by far, the largest owner of buildings in North America, and is also the owner or more green buildings and more LEED certified buildings than anyone else, this is significant.

-Section 436 of Energy Independence and Security Act requires the Director of GSA’s Office of Federal High-Performance Green Buildings to evaluate green building certification systems every 5 years to identify a system and certification level that will be most likely to encourage a comprehensive and environmentally sound approach to certification of green buildings.”
+The Energy Independence and Security Act of 2007 requires the GSA to review existing green building certification systems every 5 years to identify a system and certification level “deem[ed] to be most likely to encourage a comprehensive and environmentally sound approach to certification of green buildings.”

 The Director of GSA’s Office of Federal High-Performance Green Buildings provides the findings of that review to the Secretary of Energy who, in consultation with the Department of Defense and GSA, formally identifies the system(s) to be used across the federal government.
 Such a review was undertaken in 2006 and 2012.